 Sarez Lake

 Sarez lake is one of the gems of the Pamir Mountains and is often referred to as the “Sleeping dragon”.
-Sarez is one of the most beautiful and mysterious as lakes of Tajikistan that covers a large area of 80 sq km and is about 60 km long.
-The Sarez Lake lies in the deep in the very inaccessible Pamir Mountains in the Gorno Badakhshan region of Central Tajikistan and is considered as one of the greatest natural wonders of Asia as it is the largest naturally rock slide formed lake in whole Asia.
+Sarez is one of the most beautiful and mysterious lakes of Tajikistan that covers a large area of 80 sq km and is about 60 km long.
+The Sarez Lake lies in the deep in the very inaccessible area of the Pamir Mountains in the Gorno Badakhshan region of Central Tajikistan and is considered as one of the greatest natural wonders of Asia as it is the largest naturally rock slide formed lake in whole Asia and therefore we offer also Sarez lake as a part of our Tajikistan Pamir Tours.
+It is also possible to have a boat ride in the lake and to continue hiking on the other side or visit the weather station.

 Lake Sarez Formation